 - (1) If a stationary stone that would have had no effect on the outcome of a moving stone - is displaced or caused to be displaced by a player or external force, it is replaced in its original position to the satisfaction of the non-offending team.
-If there is any question as to which stone was counting, the displaced stone shall be positioned in favour of the non-offending team. - (2) If a stone which would have altered the course of a moving stone is displaced, or caused to be displaced by a player, all stones are allowed to come to rest and then the non-offending team has the option to: - (a) Leave all stones where they came to rest, or; - (b) Remove the stone whose course would have been altered from play and replace in their original positions any stones that were displaced after the violation, or; - (c) Place all stones in the positions the team reasonably considers they would have come to rest had a stone not been displaced. - (3) If a stone which would have altered the course of a moving stone is displaced, or caused to be displaced, by an external force, all stones are allowed to come to rest and are then placed in the positions in which they would have come to rest had a stone not been displaced.
+If there is any question as to which stone was counting, the displaced stone shall be positioned in favour of the non-offending team. - (2) If a stone which would have altered the course of a moving stone is displaced, or caused to be displaced by a player, all stones are allowed to come to rest, after which the stone whose course would have been altered will be removed from play and all stones that were displaced as a result of the infraction are placed to their original positions; unless the non-offending team considers it an advantage to; - (a) Leave all stones where they came to rest, or; - (b) Place all stones in the positions the team reasonably considers they would have come to rest had a stone not been displaced. - (3) If a stone which would have altered the course of a moving stone is displaced, or caused to be displaced, by an external force, all stones are allowed to come to rest and are then placed in the positions in which they would have come to rest had a stone not been displaced.
 If the teams cannot agree, the stone is redelivered after all displaced stones have been replaced to their original positions.
 If agreement on the original positions cannot be reached, the end is replayed.